Unplugged

 About the Program

-Unplugged is an evidence-based school program for the prevention of smoking, alcohol, and drugs based on the Social Cognitive theory Model.
-It is the fruit of cooperation between seven European countries within the EU-Dap and UNODC and has shown effective results in reducing drug use among the age groups concerned.
+“Unplugged” is an evidence-based school program for the prevention of smoking, alcohol and drugs based on the Social Cognitive Theory Model.
+It is the fruit of cooperation between seven European countries within the EU-Dap and UNODC and has shown effective results in reducing drug use among adolescents.

 Objectives

-• To prevent drug use and risky behaviors through empowering life skills among students
+• Prevent drug use and risky behaviors through empowering life skills among students

-• To enhance students’ knowledge about tobacco, alcohol, and drugs
+• Enhance students’ knowledge about tobacco, alcohol and drugs

-• To strengthen the ability to think critically and make informed decisions
+• Strengthen the ability to think critically and make informed decisions

 SDGs